 Are mirrorless cameras better than DSLRs for low light?

-Mirrorless cameras offer several practical advantages for low light work: EVFs that brighten dark scenes for easier composition, advanced on-sensor phase-detect AF that works in extreme darkness (down to -7 EV), superior IBIS systems, and silent electronic shutters for discreet shooting.
+Mirrorless cameras offer several practical advantages for low light work: EVFs that brighten dark scenes for easier composition, advanced on-sensor phase-detect AF that works in extreme darkness (some 2026 models down to -7 EV), superior IBIS systems, and silent electronic shutters for discreet shooting.
 While high-end DSLRs can produce equally clean high-ISO images, the shooting experience in the dark is meaningfully better with mirrorless.